vitmalina/bela/docs/closest.md

 # closest

-Find the closes ancestor relative to the current subject that matches the selector
+Find the closes parent starting at the current subject that matches the selector

 ## Syntax